Subscribe to our mailing list

-However for the Karen, any end of war celebrations were short lived.
-The messy world of politics soon began to infringe on the relationship of wartime allies as the British prepared to leave Burma in as orderly a fashion as possible.
+However for the Karen, any end of war celebrations were short-lived.
+The messy world of politics soon began to infringe on the relationship of wartime allies as the British prepared to quit Burma in as orderly a fashion as possible.

 The Karen were confident in British support for an autonomous Karen state within the Commonwealth.
 However the new government in London under Prime Minister Clement Attlee was instead edging towards the idea of a unified Burma under the premiership of General Aung San, who had led the BIA to defect from the Japanese to join forces with the Allies in March 1945.

 In July 1947 the Karen National Union formed its military wing, the Karen National Defence Organisation, and the following month declared independence from both Britain and Burma.
 When Burma officially gained independence from Britain in January 1948, the country quickly descended into war once more.